influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ## Predefined template variables

 Chronograf includes predefined template variables controlled by elements in the Chronograf UI.
-These template variables can be used in any of your cells' queries.
+Use predefined template variables in your cell queries.

 InfluxQL and Flux include their own sets of predefined template variables: